LambSystems/urbanlens/readme.md

 - neighbor comparison
 - coarse material or surface inference
 - consistency check across nearby crops or tiles
-- planner prompt like `What should we fix first in this area?`
 - cached session replay for the demo
 - shared schema contract between backend and frontend
-- v0-assisted UI generation and polish for the sidebar, trace timeline, ranking cards, and recommendation panel
+- v0-assisted UI generation and polish for the sidebar, chain of thought panel, and recommendation display
 - coverage-aware confidence that reflects incomplete source availability

 ### Explicitly Cut